yuanliu1/yuanliu1.github.io/_projects/qas.md

 <div class="row justify-content-sm-center">
     <div class="col-sm-8 mt-3 mt-md-0">
-        {% include figure.html path="assets/img/publication/ALEC/slides.png" caption="Our algorithmic-level error correction (ALEC) combines QSP/QSVT as a general framework for analyzing algorithmic-level errors with product formulas for studying how errors propogate.
+        {% include figure.html path="assets/img/publication/ALEC/slides.png" caption="Our algorithmic-level error correction (ALEC) combines QSP/QSVT as a general framework for analyzing algorithmic-level errors with product formulas for studying how errors propagate.
 ALEC uses redundancy in time, as opposed to using redundancy in space to control errors." class="img-fluid rounded z-depth-1" %}
     </div>
 </div>